Why Gabon Was Denied a Penalty Against Nigeria in World Cup Playoff

 • Birmingham defender Bright Osayi-Samuel pulled the shirt of a Gabonese player during a free kick in the box

-• South African referee Abongile Tom checked the pitch-side monitor but decided against a penalty
+• South African referee Abongile Tom checked the pitch-side monitor but decided against giving the penalty

 Birmingham defender Bright Osayi-Samuel pulled the shirt of Gabonese player Aaron Appindagoye in the box during a free kick, and the Panthers protested.